gazebosim/gz-cmake/MIGRATION.md

 developer.

-To understand why `CACHE INTERNAL` should be unnecessary, it is important to understand variable scope in cmake (which is very different than C++).
+To understand why `CACHE INTERNAL` should be unnecessary, it is important to understand variable scope in cmake.
 When you call `add_subdirectory(~)`, you will enter a child scope.
 Each child scope can see all the variables that were set in its ancestors (parent directory, grandparent directory, etc.).
 This allows variables to easily trickle down the directory tree.
 A child directory can override a variable that was set in its parent directory, and that change will trickle down into all the children of that child, but the parent and the parent's other children will not see the change.
 This is an intentional feature to make sure that the special needs of one child do not impact its siblings (or cousins, etc).

 If for some reason a child *should* change a variable for its parent and siblings, then the `set(~)` function accepts the `PARENT_SCOPE` option.
 If a